elenalazarus/Lenging_System_Integration/README.md

 ## Design details
 Trigger events fire on after insert, update and delete of Loan records and enqueue asynchronous job that allows sending 1 callout per 1 record as per requirements.

 Queueable was chosen for the convenience of the recursive approach to ensure as many records can be processed as possible, considering the external web server's limitations of accepting just 1 record per callout.

+Error logging and exception handling were implemented, storing error messages in field values of records.

 ## Assumptions made